PoisotLab/PLMT/README.md

 To compile in draft mode, use `make`; to compile in preprint mode, use `make TYPE=preprint`.
 That's it.

+## Is it standard markdown?

+Almost.
+There are two differences:

+1. You *need to* use `!{figure.id}`, on a single line, to determine where the figure will appear
+2. You *can* use `@id` in *CriticMarkup* to identify who wrote the comment

 ## What do you get?

 - `critic.sh` -- a shell script that will transform *CriticMarkup* into the commands used by LaTeX `trackchanges.sty`
+- `figures.py` -- a python script to deal with figures
 - `Makefile` -- just type `make`, boom, PDF
 - `plmt.tex` -- the LaTeX template
 - `trackchanges.sty` -- the LaTeX style file for track changes (released under the *GPL v2.0*!)